Lower and Middle Schools

 Stirn Hall, Hawken’s state-of-the-art high school building that opened in 2016 on the Gates Mills campus, was designed to equip faculty with the physical space needed to execute the School’s forward-focused mission.
 The building features a cutting edge, two-story science center; an innovative two-story learning commons; a fabrication lab and media and communications lab that includes an editing suite, media lab, and media production studio; 37 new classrooms; a college counseling suite; and dedicated writing and learning centers.

-Hawken School recently announced the expansion of its campus in University Circle with the purchase of five additional properties on Magnolia Drive and the launch of the Mastery School of Hawken in August 2020.
-This new high school will build on Hawken’s experiential curriculum, offering problem-based learning within steps of neighbors in University Circle and Glenville and expanding partnerships with many of the most engaging and innovative cultural, educational, arts, and medical institutions in the world.
+Hawken School purchased five additional properties on Magnolia Drive to house the Mastery School of Hawken, opened in August 2020.
+This new high school builds on Hawken’s experiential curriculum, offering problem-based learning within steps of neighbors in University Circle and Glenville and expanding partnerships with many of the most engaging and innovative cultural, educational, arts, and medical institutions in the world.

 University Circle Campus